Private or Statutory Health Insurance?

 The GKV is the mandatory insurance for the majority of employees, pensioners, and the unemployed in Germany.
 Family members without their own income can often be co-insured for free.
 The contributions to the GKV are generally split equally between the employee and the employer.

-Illustration representing the community and solidarity of GKV
+Illustration representing the community and solidarity of statutory health insurance

 What is Private Health Insurance?
 (PKV)